September 9-12, 2021

 Bethanea A Kottwitz - Hartford, WI

 Bethanea Kottwitz has been a crafter and artist for her whole life.
-Her introduction to fiber started fifteen years ago when she learned how to sew.
-Since then she has expanded her knowledge to many other fiber crafts.
-Bethanea was introduced into the world of needle felting over ten years ago (at the Wisconsin Sheep & Wool Festival) and fell in love with wool.
-She now enjoys spinning, both wet and needle felting, dyeing, crocheting, and inkle weaving.
-Bethanea has her own “fiber” herd with one lovely Angora rabbit and three poodle mix dogs.
+Her introduction in fiber started 15 years ago when she learned how to sew.
+Since then, she has expanded her knowledge to many other fiber crafts.
+Bethanea was introduced into the world of needle felting over 10 years ago (at the Wisconsin Sheep and Wool Festival) and fell in love with wool.
+She now enjoys spinning, both wet and needle felting, dyeing, crocheting, and her newest love inkle weaving.
+Bethanea has raised both angora rabbits and poodles which she uses for her own ‘fiber’ herd.

 Kathy Krause - Clintonville, WI

-Owner of The Copper Llama, my husband and I started the family’s llama farm, Pine Knoll Llamas in New London, back in 1988 and moved it to Clintonville in 1994.
-My passion for fiber started with a llama outing where I saw llama fiber being combed.
-An “internal switch” was flipped on that changed my life forever!
-I LOVE shearing my own llamas and processing my own wools/fibers.
-I love every aspect of wool and all levels of processing, there’s no greater joy than to take a fleece and to work with it to see the finished product.
-I am one of the founders of “fiber thing,” an event that was held annually in Shawano and still remains a committee member of the current “fiber thing” event now called “Winter Weekend Warm-up”.
+The Krause’s started the family’s llama farm, Pine Knoll Llamas located in Clintonville, back in 1988.
+Her passion for fiber started with a llama outing where Kathy saw llama fiber being combed.
+An “internal switch” was flipped on that she says changed her life forever!
+She shears her own llamas and processes her own wools/fibers.
+Kathy states that she loves every aspect of wool and all levels of processing, saying, “There’s no greater THRILL than to take a fleece and to work with it to see the finished product.”
+She is one of the founders of Fiber Thing, an event that was held annually in Shawano, Wisconsin and still remains a committee member of the current Fiber thing event now called “Winter Weekend Warm-up”.
 In 2010, Kathy and her husband Richard, opened a retail yarn/spinning shop called The Copper Llama.
 The shop is located on their property in an old restored 1300 sq. ft. shed which offers a full line of yarns and accessories, roving and fibers for the knitter/spinner/felter.

 I have been weaving since 1988 and teaching since 1999.
-I love to share the joy of basket weaving with those around me and have done so by teaching in Indiana,, Illinois, Kentucky, Michigan, New Mexico, North Carolina, Oklahoma, Wisconsin, and the Caribbean on the Basket Weaving Cruises.
+I love to share the joy of basket weaving with those around me and have done so by teaching in Indiana, Illinois, Florida, Kentucky, Michigan, New Mexico, North Carolina, Oklahoma, Wisconsin, and the Caribbean on the Basket Weaving Cruises.
 Making basket weaving fun, relaxing, and inspiring is my goal.
 In 2003 I won the Eiteljorg Museums Weavers Challenge.
-In 2009 I added broom making as an offshoot of weaving and it too in now a passion.
+In 2009 I added broom making as an outshoot of weaving and it too in now a passion.
 In 2016 I received the honor of being named an Indian Artisan by the State of Indiana for both broom making and basket weaving.

-I have been doing needle felt sculpture for 8 years.
-For six years my wife and I ran a small organic farm.
-We attended a year-long farmer training program before trying to start our own farm and it was there that I first learned about needle felting.
+I am a needle felt artist based in Chicago, IL.
+I discovered needle felting by accident when my wife and I were attending a yearlong organic farmer training program before starting our own farm.
 I immediately fell in love with it.
 I loved to draw as a kid but had never tried any form of sculpture before.
 It was very exciting to me to be able to draw in three dimensions with nothing but a needle and a clump of wool.
-I have always loved animals of all kinds and because wool is a type of animal fur itself, it is the perfect medium for realistically sculpting fur and bird feathers.
+I have always loved animals of all kinds and because wool is a type of animal fur itself, it is the perfect medium for realistically sculpting mammal fur and bird feathers.
 In my work I focus on wild animal species which I try to render as faithfully as possible.
 I believe that almost all animals have unique personalities and emotional complexity just like humans and my goal when depicting wild animals is to try and convey this idea by capturing these unique personalities.
 I have given workshops in the US, China, Chile, Belgium and the Nether lands My work has been exhibited in Shanghai, Boston and New York City and featured in the New York Times T Magazine, Fiber Art Now, Fast Company Design, and New York Magazine.

 Chiaki O’Brien - Bloomington, MN